varung-optimus/angular-exercises/Exercise3/README.md

 # Exercise 2

-Pass data between controllers without using $rootScope
+Implementing Page Transitions

 ```
-Search data from home page is shared to search results page
+In this exercise, page transition is implemented in between home page and search page
 ```

 ### Install Dependencies